 3. The Quran, Salah, and dua are the answers to all my problems

-Yes, the Quran, daily Salah, and dua play an important, if not, crucial part in our mental wellbeing.
+Yes, the Quran, daily Salah, and dua play an important, if not, a crucial part in our mental wellbeing.
 However, in our beautiful deen we are taught to make an effort towards things.
 We have to make tawakul in Allah Subhanah Wa Talla, but we need to put an effort by using resources that are provided to us.
 Keep making dua, keep reading Quran, and keep doing your daily Salah, but if you need counseling, don't wait, get help.

 4. Counseling is too expensive.